 I opted to make little pop tart-esque size for novelty, using my fun dumpling presses.
 But you can do whatever you like!!

-Like turnovers and baked pockets and hand pies as much as we do?
+Like turnovers and hand pies as much as we do?
 Here are some more ideas to try!

-- I also have a fun meat filled Asian bun that is Paleo and dairy free!
+- I also have a fun meat filled Asian bao bun that is paleo and dairy free!

 - Savory Breakfast Hand Pies from Recipes to Nourish

-- Grain Free Apple Hand Pies @ A Clean Bake
+- Grain Free Apple Hand Pies look delicious.

 Paleo AIP Strawberry Rhubarb Pies

 - 1 tablespoon coconut oil or other fat of choice

 - 1 cup strawberries fresh or thawed frozen, chopped

 - 2 tablespoons honey or other sweetener of choice (I used half stevia), to taste